Nhanderu/dois-mil/README.md

 Shows the CLI version.

+### Arguments

 #### `dois-mil <grid size>`

 Runs the game with a different grid size (e.g. `dois-mil 6` executes a 6x6 grid).

 The bigger the grid, the easier the game gets.

 ## To-do

-- [ ] Package manager
 - [ ] Game saving

 ## License